alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 </details>

+Questions:
-Create a configmap named `space-system` that contains a file named `system.conf` with the values `planet=blue` and `moon=white`.
+- Create a configmap named `space-system` that contains a file named `system.conf` with the values `planet=blue` and `moon=white`.

-Mount the configmap to a pod and display it from the container through the path `/etc/system.conf`
+- Mount the configmap to a pod and display it from the container through the path `/etc/system.conf`

 <details><summary>Solution</summary>
 <p>